mahshidhelali/RL-Assisted-Performance-Testing/RELOAD v0.2/README.md

 - Clone [deeplearning4j repository](https://github.com/deeplearning4j/deeplearning4j-examples) on your machine.
 - Add RELOAD v0.2 files to the rl4j-examples folder of the above project.
 - Open project to the IntelliJ IDEA, import all the necessary libraries (including Appache JMeter JARs), and make sure to resolve all Maven dependencies.
-- Update local URL's that are found in the files of the QLearning approach.
+- Update local URLs that are found in the files of the QLearning approach.
 - Launch Appache JMeter.
 - Execute ApplyApproach file.